 With 20 years of experience in maternal child health, Claudia is charting new territory in the digital wellness arena by crafting a unique public health

 Prior to starting the Unplugged Village, Claudia earned a bachelor's degree in Social Work and a Masters in Public Health from San Diego State University.
-She has worked in the area of Maternal and Child Health for many years, holding positions with local hospitals (Rady Children's and Scripps Memorial), the California Distance Learning Health Network, and the Reach
+She has worked in the area of Maternal and Child Health for many years, holding positions with local hospitals (Rady Children's and Scripps Memorial), and coordinating the California Distance Learning Health Network, and the Reach

 Out and Read program for the San Diego Chapter of the American Academy

 of Pediatrics.
 When she isn't working, Claudia enjoys her time with her

 husband, two children, and dogs (Martha and Walter) while happily putzing away in her garden.

 "Technology is a wonderful tool that is essential to most people's daily life, but it can also be anxiety provoking and endlessly time consuming.
 Let's face it, there have always been distractions (many of us were TV addicts long before cell phones!), but devices have never been more engaging than they are now.
 It's important to reclaim our time and to know there is no one-size-fits-all approach that will work for everyone.
 Find what works for you!"